CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/authorizations.md

 - **Dependency on License Type**: Only users with a **Professional license** can be granted or edit authorizations.
 - **Integration with SAP Business One**: CompuTec ProcessForce leverages SAP's built-in authorization framework to control access uniformly across modules.

-## Troubleshooting Access Issues
+## Troubleshooting

-If a user:
+If a user cannot perform an action:

-- Cannot access or modify a document: Ensure they have **Full Authorization** for the relevant transaction type.
+- Verify that the user has **Full Authorization** for the required **CompuTec ProcessForce** feature.
-- Can’t see any CompuTec ProcessForce options: Verify the user has been assigned CompuTec ProcessForce authorizations under their user profile.
-- Sees all settings grayed out: Check if they are set as a **superuser** (which overrides manual configuration).

----

-For additional guidance, contact CompuTec Support.

----
+- Verify that any required **SAP Business One** authorizations are also assigned.
+- If the user is a **Superuser**, authorization settings cannot be modified because Superusers always have full access.

+## Result

+After you configure the required authorizations, the user can access and work only with the **CompuTec ProcessForce** features and documents permitted by their assigned permissions.